 Medical grants support research, boost careers

 The Emory Medical Care Foundation (EMCF) awards up to 6 grants a year up, for a maximum of $30,000/award, to support research conducted by Emory faculty who are based at least 50% of their time at Grady.
-Proposals are due February 1, June 1, and October 1 each year (if the 1st falls on a holiday or weekend, then submission is due the following Monday or non-holiday work day).
+Proposals are due Feb.
+1, June 1, and Oct.
+1 each year (if the first of the month falls on a holiday or weekend, then submission is due the following Monday or non-holiday work day).

 EMCF grants support the research careers of junior investigators and more senior investigators interested in pursuing research.
 Nadine Kaslow, chair of the EMCF Research Committee, says the grants often lead to external funding, resulting in career advancement for faculty.
 "I received funding for a research project quite early in my career," she says, adding that it helped her advance.

 Kaslow says the grants support research that is very relevant to the health care provided for patients served by Grady.
 "It really does support scholarship at Grady and it's one of the only places to get funding for the work we do.
 The research focuses on indigent populations and minority populations and their health care needs," she notes.